Basic Radiation Physics

 Attenuation of X-rays

 When the x-ray passes through an absorber (e.g., oral tissues), it gets differentially absorbed by what constitutes the absorber and the thickness of each component.
-When the x-ray beam exits this absorber, it will have varying levels of intensities.
+When the x-ray beam exits this absorber, it will demonstrate varying intensity levels.
 This variation will be recorded on a radiographic receptor as different densities generating the radiographic contrast.
-The densities related to a thick absorber (i.e., aluminum) will be brighter than the densities of the thin absorbers (Figure 8).1,2,3,4,6
+Thick absorbers such as aluminum will have a brighter density than the densities that thin absorbers will produce.
+(Figure 8).1,2,3,4,6

 Figure 8.
 Photo and radiographic image of an aluminum stepwedge.
 The thin steps are darker than the thick steps.